tilk/yieldfsm-hd44780/README.md

 The controllers present a simple bus with ready/busy signals, which can be easily adapted to Avalon, Wishbone or other standard buses used on FPGA.

+# Building and running

+Building is done using `stack` (use `stack build`).

+A "hello world" example can be built using Shake (use `stack run`).
+The built cores (as Verilog files) can be found in the `_build` subdirectory, which can then be, for example, synthesized to an FPGA using any toolchain of choice.